Have you come across any of these common candle problems?

 Two hours is generally a good burn time.
 But some candles may need up to 4 hours to burn all the way across if they are really big – like a dough bowl candle.
 Regardless of their size, without waiting for a full burn, you can count on a tunnel forming in the wax and shortening the candle’s life.

-However, if you keep seeing this candle problem in your homemade candles, you may not be using a thick enough wick to adequately form a melt pool in your candles.
+Note: However, if you keep seeing this candle problem in your homemade candles, you may not be using a thick enough wick to form a melt pool adequately.
 Here’s help for choosing candle wicks.

 This happened when I tried using vintage ornate metal baking tins as candle molds.
 Luckily, this is one of the few candle problems that is very easy to avoid and fix!